YAP-Technologies-Inc/corehackyap/README.md

 4. **MetaMask Connection Failed**
    - Ensure MetaMask is installed and unlocked
-   - Check if you're on the correct network (Ethereum)
+   - Check if you're on the correct network (Core Testnet2 - Chain ID: 1114)
+   - Add Core Testnet2 to MetaMask if needed

 5. **Token Balance Not Loading**
    - Verify the token contract address is correct